botpress/botpress/README.md

 <a href='http://botpress.io'><img src='/assets/screenshot-ui.png'></a>
 # <a href='http://botpress.io'><img src='https://httpsimage.com/img/botpress-logo-120.png' height='60'></a>

 Botpress is an open-source bot creation tool written in Javascript.
 It is powered by a rich set of open-source (and proprietary) modules built by the community.
-In fact, Botpress helps you to build easily awesome chatbots by using modules and by being able to customize anything you want to.
-Developers will now have total over the development of their bots!
+In fact, Botpress helps you to easily build awesome chatbots by re-using modules and by being 100% customizable.
+Developers now have total control over the development of their bots!

 ## ALPHA TESTERS